harness/developer-hub/tutorials/platform/secrets-management.md

 Connectors in Harness enable integration with third-party tools, providing authentication for operations during pipeline runtime.
 For instance, a GitHub connector facilitates authentication and fetching files from a GitHub repository within pipeline stages.
 For more details, go to [Connectors](https://developer.harness.io/docs/category/connectors).

+To create an AWS connector, do the following:

 1. Create the **AWS Connector**.

-- Copy the contents of [aws-kms-connector.yaml] file (https://github.com/harness-community/harnesscd-example-apps/blob/master/harness-platform/secrets/aws-kms-connector.yaml).
+2. Copy the contents of the [aws-kms-connector.yaml file](https://github.com/harness-community/harnesscd-example-apps/blob/master/harness-platform/secrets/aws-kms-connector.yaml).
-- In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
+3. In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
-- Select **Create via YAML Builder** and paste the copied YAML.
+4. Select **Create via YAML Builder** and paste the copied YAML.
-- Select **Save Changes** and verify that the new connector named **aws-kms-connector** is successfully created.
+5. Select **Save Changes** and verify that the new connector named **aws-kms-connector** is successfully created.
-- Finally, select **Connection Test** under **Connectivity Status** to verify the connection is successful.
+6. Select **Connection Test** under **Connectivity Status** to verify the connection is successful.

-:::info
+:::info note
 If you are NOT using the default organization and project, make sure to change the `orgIdentifier` and `projectIdentifier` in the `aws-kms-connector.yaml` file.
 :::